joshjchayes/TransitFit/docs/_build/html/_sources/ttvs.rst.txt

 Allowing for TTVs
 =================

-In its default mode, ``TransitFit`` assumes that there are no TTVs and fits one value of :math:`t_0` to all transits.
+In its default mode, ``TransitFit`` assumes that there are no TTVs and fits a single :math:`t_0` and :math: `P` that are assumed applicable to all transits.
 In the situation where TTVs are present, ``TransitFit`` can fit :math:`t_0` to each individual epoch, allowing then for O-C investigations.

 In order to do this, set ``allow_TTV=True`` in the arguments of :meth:`~transitfit._pipeline.run_retrieval`. **Note**: ``TransitFit`` cannot automatically detect if there are TTVs present in the data.
 You must explicitly enable this mode.